atedja/yas/README.markdown

 # YAS

-YAS (Yet Another Schema) is an extensible hash validator for Ruby.
+YAS (Yet Another Schema) is an extensible hash validator for Ruby used to maintain hash integrity.
 Using YAS, you can enforce a specific key to be required, rename them, perform automatic type conversion, and other goodies.